NET GEN JUNIOR PATHWAY

 Through the USTA American Development Model (ADM) framework, players can learn to compete at their own age level and ability.
 All of these programs offer different levels, formats, and schedules to accommodate growth and development of junior players.

 Tennis development begins with a program often referred to as Red/Orange/Green (R/O/G).
 R/O/G uses low-compression balls, smaller racquets and smaller courts that allow the beginning player to be successful right away on the court and to develop the best habits for the game long-term.

 – Players aged 5-7 years old are recommended to play in red ball programs.

 – Players aged 7-9 years old are recommended to play in orange ball programs.

 – Players aged 9-11 years old are recommended to play in green ball programs.

 Note that 10U players can participate in the following USTA programs:

-Once a player has completed the Net Generation PlayTracker journey to Yellow ball (or the player ages up to 12 years old), he/she may advance to USTA SoCal sanctioned tournaments and accrue a ranking.
+Once a player has completed the Net Generation PlayTracker journey to yellow ball (or the player ages up to 12 years old), he/she may advance to USTA Southern California sanctioned tournaments and accrue a ranking.